Root Awakening

 “She didn’t specify.”
 The real grin, brief and warm.
 “She had a lot of opinions but she wasn’t a prophet.”

-Dale felt something release in his chest.
-Not dramatically.
-The quiet exhalation of a thing that had been held under pressure.
+A loosening in Dale’s chest.
+The quiet exhalation of a thing held under pressure.

 He looked at the notebook on the bar between them.
 The worn cover.
 The broken spine.
-Claire’s words inside it in his handwriting, and below them now his own, the sentence he’d just spoken aloud made permanent in ink.
+Claire’s words inside it in his handwriting, and below them now his own, the sentence he just spoke aloud made permanent in ink.

 He did not pick it up.